ErfanRezaei/Bioinformatics-Drug-Discovery/README.md

 ## Model Comparison

 To evaluate the effectiveness of different machine learning approaches, a comprehensive comparison of various regression models was performed.
-The bar plot below ranks the performance of each algorithm based on its R-Squared score.
+The bar plot below ranks the performance of each algorithm based on its R-Squared score:

 ![Comparison of Regression Models](assets/Sample2.PNG)